oobabooga/text-generation-webui/README.md

 conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia
 ```

 For AMD GPUs, you need the ROCm version of pytorch.
-If you don't have any GPU and want to run in CPU mode, you just need the stock pytorch and this should work:
+If you don't have any GPU and want to run the webui in CPU mode, you just need the stock pytorch and this should work:

 ```
 conda install pytorch torchvision torchaudio -c pytorch